-We've looked at the latest independent research and reviews on UK pet insurance for dogs to bring you our candidates for the title Best Pet Insurance for Dogs 2017.
-They are as follows:
+We've looked at the latest independent research and reviews on UK pet insurance for dogs to bring you our candidates for the title Best Pet Insurance for Dogs 2018.

 - Animal Friends - Prestige

-- John Lewis Insurance - Plus or Premier
+- John Lewis Finance Pet Insurance - Essential

 - Sainsburys Bank - Premier Plus